sbustamante/CosmicVoidsPaper/RefereeResponse.md

     We removed "effective" for clarity.

 10. **In Sect.
 5.5, there are a few instances where I think you meant "r/r_eff =" instead of "r_eff =".**

     Response:
+    Indeed.
 We have revised all the instances and replaced r_eff by r/r_eff wherever it was appropriate.